gummikana/NoMoreMoney/rules.md

 * Coins worth a total of $20
 * 1 Player screen to hide coins from other players
 * 9 Octagons of the player's color
+* 1 Reference card

 General setup
 -------------

 1. The Crash Track
-Choose if you want to play the short (4 crashes) or the long (5 crashes) game and set the card that side upwards on the table.
+Choose if you want to play the short (4 crashes) or the long (5 crashes) game and set the Crash Track card that side upwards on the table.
 Place the Crash track disc (black disc) on position 0 of the Crash track and the Instability cylinder (red cylinder) on position 1 of the Market Instability track.

 2. Shuffle the decks
 Shuffle both the Loan and Investment decks.
 Draw 3 cards from the top of the Loan deck and place them face up on the table.
 There should always be 3 Loan cards available, so when one of them gets used draw a new one from the top of the deck.